bekhzod-olimov/Multimodal-Medical-Image-Classification/README.md

-# Multimodal Medical Image Classification using Deep Learninmg
+# Multimodal Medical Image Classification using Deep Learning
 This repository contains a deep learning (DL)-based artificial intelligence (AI) multi-modal model to classify medical images not only using images but also extra features (meta-data).

 # These are the steps to use this repository: